 Why is that important for your blog post?

 There are two ways of approaching a new post.
-First, you are interested in a topic you want to share with your audience, or you think it will be valuable for them – then you start researching which keywords are most searched for this topic.
+First, if you are interested in a topic you want to share with your audience, or you think it will be valuable for them – then you start researching which keywords are most searched for this topic.

 And the second approach is – you are down on ideas for your weekly post, so you start checking out what keywords are trending, have a lot of volumes, and are simply waiting for you to use them.